 Suggested article: 15 essential tips for surviving in the wilderness

-If you brought toothpaste with you (and you should because dental hygiene is important) you will discover that it has an alternative use to help you sleep better.
+If you brought toothpaste with you (and you should because dental hygiene is important), you will discover that it has an alternative use to help you sleep better.
 Your toothpaste will prevent ants and other biters from crawling down the suspension straps.
 Mint toothpaste works great, but other types should work as well.
-All you need to do is smear it on your straps and you will sleep like a baby without waking up with unknown bite marks.
+All you need to do is smear it on your straps.
+You will sleep like a baby without waking up with unknown bite marks.

 A must read article: How to make a tarp shelter – 15 designs

 Your survival hammock should be comfortable when you lie in it and the secret lies in the hanging angle.
-If it’s not even you will slide toward you head or fee during the night and you will get discomfort and less sleep than you aimed for.
+If it’s not even you will slide toward you head or feet during the night.
+You will get discomfort and less sleep than you aimed for.
 Most of the survivalists I know agree that 30 degrees of strap from hammock to three in relation to the ground is the magic number.

 If you do your homework right, you will discover that many survival hammocks come with an internal line running the length of the body.
-These types of hammocks are ideal because it will be easier for you to attach carabiners and snap-links for your survival gear (flashlight, water canteen, etc.).
+These types of hammocks are ideal.
+It will be easier for you to attach carabiners and snap-links for your survival gear (flashlight, water canteen, etc.).
 You can even make a small bag with all your essential survival items and suspend it overhead.

 If your survival hammock is not equipped with spreader bars and if you are a large fellow, you will turn your hammock into a taco.
-The fabric will fold onto itself and in order to prevent such discomfort, the best solution would be to lay diagonally in your survival hammock.
+The fabric will fold onto itself.
+In order to prevent such discomfort, the best solution would be to lay diagonally in your survival hammock.
 Your shoulders and your legs should be able to stretch the material open and you will enjoy a good sleep.